Sarkisov program for generalized pairs: Notation and conventions

-A birational map $f: X_1\dashrightarrow X_2$ over $Z$ is called a \textit{Sarkisov link over $Z$} if it is a one of the Sarkisov links of type I or II or III or IV over $Z$. \end{defn}
+\item $f$ is called a $(K_{X_1}+B_1+M_{X_1})$-\emph{Sarkisov link}$/Z$, or a \emph{Sarkisov link}$/Z$, if it is a Sarkisov link$/Z$ of one of the four types above.
+We remark that we allow $f$ to be the identity map. \end{itemize} \end{defn}